h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 Local Shapley Plots can generate variable contribution values for every row that the model predicts.
 In other words, we can generate for every person in our dataset the exact numeric contribution of each of the variables for each prediction of the model.
 For the **Local Shapley** plots, the yellow bars stay the same since they contribute to the global variable.
 However, the grey bars will change when a different row or person is selected from the dataset using the **row selection dialog box** or by clicking on an individual in the K-LIME plot.

 The grey bars or local numeric contributions can be used to generate reason codes.
 The reason codes should be suitable for regulated industries where modeling decisions need to be justified.
-For our dataset, we can select a person with a high default probability, select Shapley Local plot, and pick out the largest grey bars as the most significant contributors for the decision of denying a future loan.
+For our dataset, we can select a person with a high default probability, select Shapley Local plot, and pick out the largest grey bars as the most significant contributors to defaulting.

 1\.
 Select a high probability default person on the K-LIME plot by clicking on one of the white points in the plot's top-right corner.